tytydraco/yessleep/out/The_Investigation_of_a_Fallen_Angel_in_Montreal_My_Last_Case.md

 "Jesus."

 "No..."
 She said softly.
 "Osvaldo is a fallen angel and I believe he is on Earth collecting children for Satan.
 Osvaldo is acting as an advisor to the wealthy.
-He's playing the role of an art dealer and has made himself invaluable to the rich and powerful.
+He's posing as an art dealer and has made himself completely invaluable to the rich and powerful.
 The media is looking the other way."

 I sat there speechless.
 I remember thinking I couldn't wait to slap Frankie for setting up this lunch.
 I think Marla could tell she was losing me.

 "You must believe me.
 I've studied him by many names in art.
 That's my background.
-There are stories of collectors of innocent souls who work for the devil.
+There are stories of collectors of innocent souls who work for the devil."

 "Look, I think I could maybe help you out... if you had some sort of proof...
 Maybe..."